Jeju International University

 In 1972, it was admitted to Jeju Unemployment College.
 In 1982, it changed its name from Jeju Unemployment College to Jeju Special Forces College.
 In 1998, Jeju Junior College changed its name to Jeju Industrial Information College.

 In 1999, Jeju Industrial Information University was established and the Lifelong Education Center was approved the same year.
 Shim Kyu-ho (10th President) took office and was established as Jeju International University on March 1, 2012.

+Ahn Sang-bo graduated Automotive Engineering.